monikaseremet/word_search/README.md

 # word_search
-Program that return a list containing all the words included the file match the specific search term.
+Program that return a list containing all the words included in the file (words.txt) match the specific search term.

 The search term may include lowercase letters and the following wildcard characters: